L. Murray Dixon

 Morris Katz (original)

 Miami Beach Architectural District, 1979

 Designated at Local level : Ocean Drive/Collins Avenue District, 1986

 Community Planning and Development

 This is a 3-story domestic building in the Art Deco style with Streamlined Moderne influences built in 1939.
+The building is l in plan.
 The structural system is concrete block stucco.
 The foundation is spread footing.
 Exterior walls are stucco and coral stone.
 Coral stone veneer used on the building wall that lines the porch and surrounds primary entryway.
 The building has a flat with parapet roof.
 Windows are replacement aluminum jalacy casement.
 There is a single-story, five-bay open porch characterized by an integrated (under the main) roof with fluted stuccoed posts.
 Porches and open patios line the west and south elevations of the Tiffany Hotel; West elevation has a full-span narrow porch that extends out from the edge of the building and is uncovered; South elevation has a 5-bay open porch (primary porch) that begins at the southwest corner of the building and is integrated underneath the building, containing the most ornate of the exterior terrazzo floor designs as well as the primary entryway; Further east on the south elevation is an open patio area that is uncovered and has additional terrazzo floor designs.
 Two primary entryways along the south elevation on the porch; First primary entryway is on the southwest corner of the building, directly up the four steps from street-level to the porch- Glass double-door framed in dark wood with panels of fluted glass on either side and a fixed window covered with a metal ornamental grille on top; Second primary entryway is a few feet to the east of the first entryway and has the same door and fluted glass paneling, but has a fixed etched glass (tropical motif) above.

 * Date source: Miami-Dade County Property Appraiser